owulveryck/blog/content/post/software1.5.md

 The yacc tools actually generates a parser in go.
 I have chosen to declare it in its own package.
 The command `goyacc -o ../expr.go -p "gorgonia" expr.y` will generate the file `expr.go` which holds an implementation able to parse my unicode equations.

-I have also added a couple of helper function to avoid public methods.
+I have also added a couple of helpers function to avoid public methods.
 My API is therefore simple:

 ```
 type Parser